bill10/s3_zipper/README.md

   region: us-east-1  # Optional

 zip_config:
-  source_prefixes:  # List of S3 folder prefixes to download
+  source_prefixes:  # List of S3 folders or files to download
-    - "data/folder1/"
+    - "data/folder1/"           # Downloads all files in this folder
-    - "data/folder2/subfolder/"
+    - "data/specific-file.txt"  # Downloads this specific file
+    - "images/photos/"          # Downloads all files in this folder
   output_zip_name: output.zip
   destination_prefix: "processed/data/"  # Optional, defaults to root of bucket
   local_directory: "./output"  # Local directory to store zip files